kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/apiserver-policies/_index.en.md

 +++
-title = "API Server Network Policies" date = 2020-02-14T12:07:15+02:00
+title = "API Server Access Control" date = 2020-02-14T12:07:15+02:00
 weight = 120
+enableToc = true
 +++

+## API Server Network Policies
 To ensure proper isolation of control plane components in Seed clusters, as of KKP version 2.18, KKP uses NetworkPolicies to constraint the egress traffic of the Kubernetes API Server.

 The egress traffic of the API Server pods is restricted to the following set of control plane pods of the same user cluster: